mhendrey/TritonsProngs/docs/embed_image.md

 embedding.
 Currently this only uses the [siglip](siglip.md) model, but future embedding models could be added.

+Because dynamic batching has been enabled for these Triton Inference Server deployments, clients simply send each request separately.
+This simplifies the code for the client, see examples below, yet they reap the benefits of batched processing.
+In addition, this allows for controlling the GPU RAM consumed by the server.

 ## Example Request
 ### Raw Image
 Here's an example of sending a raw image.
 Just a few things to point out